 - Fourth Floor: Publishing studios

 The broadcast and production studios are designed and constructed for intense sound control, with multiple masonry and drywall layers, as well as a reduction of 90-degree angles for better acoustics.
 Shive-Hattery worked closely with an acoustical consultant to meet required STC ratings for sound transmission.
 Studios and workspaces are designed to support infrastructure that will allow staff and students to keep up with the changing demands of digital media as time goes on.

 Work areas are designed to provide collaborative areas that offer space for impromptu brainstorming and discovery sessions.

-As the first new facility on campus in more than 20 years, the Chapman Center’s exterior respects surrounding campus buildings, with a traditional street elevation using a mix of glass, red brick, and limestone.
+As the first new facility on campus in more than 20 years, the Chapman Center’s exterior respects surrounding campus buildings with precast concrete reminiscent of the historic campus limestone.
 To visually represent the idea of life not falling into an expected pattern or rhythm, building materials change as they wrap around the back of the facility.
 Two-tone gray colors are featured in random patterns; windows are scattered instead of being located in expected places.

 As the world’s largest producer of Christian content, Moody Bible Institute now benefits from the creativity that results from Moody Radio and Moody Publishers working under one roof to create innovative Christian content.